Family and Consumer Science

 Click here to read all about our programs in our WOHS Career Education Post: Winter 2022

 What is Bakeshop?
 Watch this Video.Course information: Read about our programs and courses for 2023-2024 by clicking on the link.

 The programs available to students in this department are focused on three main areas: Culinary Arts, Child Development and Fashion.

-If you are thinking about working with children in any capacity such as an educator, doctor, nurse, or social worker, our Early Childhood and Family Studies courses are ideal.
-Each year-long, 6 credit course is taught in classrooms which double as actual *preschools.
-Students are taught positive parenting skills, learn about the developmental stages of children ages birth-6, and are taught how to plan, develop, and deliver lessons to preschoolers.
-Our unique Early Childhood and Family Studies courses are part of a state approved Career and Technical Education program.
-Students in our capstone course may earn college credit from Fairleigh Dickinson University.
-There is a fee and minimum grade requirement.
+If you are thinking about working with children in any capacity, such as an educator, doctor, nurse, or social worker, our Early Childhood and Family Studies courses are ideal.
+The three-level Early Childhood and Family Studies 6 credit courses are part of a state-approved Career and Technical Education program.
+Each year-long, Early Childhood and Family Studies course is taught in a classroom which doubles as an actual “preschool.”
+Students are taught positive parenting skills, learn about the developmental stages of children from birth-6, and are taught how to plan, develop, and deliver lessons to preschoolers.
+Students in the capstone course may earn college credit from Fairleigh Dickinson University.
+There is a fee and a minimum grade requirement.